MostlyAdequate/mostly-adequate-guide/FAQ.md

 > see [#62]

 In a signature, like:

 `map :: Functor f => (a -> b) -> f a -> f b`

-`f` refers to a `functor` that could be for instance Maybe or IO.
+`f` refers to a `functor` that could be, for instance, Maybe or IO.
 Thus, the signature abstracts the choice of that functor by using a type variable which basically means that any functor might be used where `f` stands as long as all `f` are of the same type (if the first `f a` in the signature represents a `Maybe a`, then the second one **cannot refer to** an `IO b` but